Spirans/gotmux-mem-cpu/README.md

 ```
 or

-download gotmux-mem-cpu for your architecture from this repository and put it in the directory, which is in the $PATH
+download gotmux-mem-cpu for your architecture from the repository and put it in the directory, which is in the $PATH

 Configuring
 -----------